linux development logo

 GRUB_ENABLE_BLSCFG="false"

-I run the update and reboot
+Run the update and reboot:

 update-grub